Updates

 Jharkhand & JPSC Relevance

-• JPSC Paper: Paper 2 (Polity and Governance) – Union Territories and tribal autonomy
+• JPSC Paper: Paper 2 – Indian Polity and Governance, focusing on tribal autonomy and regional statehood movements.

-What is the significance of Article 370 in the context of Ladakh?
+What is the significance of the Sixth Schedule in the Indian Constitution?

-Why do Ladakh residents demand inclusion under the Sixth Schedule?
+Why does Ladakh demand inclusion under the Sixth Schedule?

 Our Courses